 The cost for a shell home can vary widely by square footage and region, as well as by the number of subcontractors you might need to hire.

-Broker Mary Stewart, who is based near Houston and has nearly 40 years of experience in the real estate industry, says that building your own home can be a viable choice for those seeking an affordable way to own their own house.
+Broker Mary Stewart, who is based near Houston and has 43 years of experience in the real estate industry, says that building your own home can be a viable choice for those seeking an affordable way to become homeowners.
 “While I’ve worked primarily with buyers who hire contractors for a home build, there are options for those seeking to do everything themselves,” she says.

 Stewart suggests that if a buyer really wants to purchase a shell home, they should consider going smaller.
 “One option is to go through a company that delivers small shell homes,” she says.

-If you decide to go with a shell home, you’ll need to already own the land you want to build on, and you’ll also need to make sure that the property you buy or lease allows this type of building.
+If you decide to go with a shell home, you’ll need to already own the land you want to build on, and make sure that the property you buy or lease allows this type of building.
 You’ll also need all the proper tools for doing the work yourself.

 Homes made from shipping containers are increasingly popular these days, and with good reason.
-With an average price of $3,000 to $5,000, they can be one of the most affordable housing options on the market, especially if you are able to do most of the finish work yourself.
+With an average price of $2,300 to $8,300 per container, they can be one of the most affordable housing options on the market, especially if you are able to do most of the finish work yourself.

 The tiny home movement doesn’t appear to be slowing down, and if you already own a piece of land, building your own tiny house is an affordable way to create a space to call your own.
-Tiny homes can range in price from a few thousand dollars to more than $100,000, depending on what kind of home you want to build.
+Tiny homes usually cost between $30,000 to $60,000 on average, depending on design and amenities.

 There are myriad online sites that offer plans for tiny houses, complete with supply lists and the costs of various finishes and custom work.
 Some people build their tiny homes directly onto trailers, making them more portable, or you can put in a foundation and build a permanent structure.